kbence/mdblog/posts/2015-08-26_example_post.md

 # Example post

 This post is just for testing purposes.

-The preview of the post
+The part which appears on the main page goes until the first horizontal line.

+Wherever you put it, will mark the end of the introduction.
+This HR will be removed in the final post.

+---

+But the next one will always be there:

+---

 ## Simple paragraph